 Dad recently sent me some newspaper clippings from the Galveston Daily News, June, 1950.
 They’re about a theft from a store Granddaddy owned.
 Or maybe not.
 He comes across as a sort of low-rent noir character in these.
 Which wouldn’t be entirely inaccurate.

 I give you the mystery of my grandfather Lake and the cracked safe.
 Unfortunately, the resolution of the matter appears to be lost to history.

 Instead, Donnie Reynolds, Lisa Costello and I loaded up into Donnie’s car and raced across town in rush hour traffic to pick up my mom at her primary care clinic and transport her to her ER.
 Donnie brought his “B” camera, because we were shooting for a documentary about the lives of me and my family, after all.

 In the end, the tests were inconclusive.
 The symptoms which had caused her to be referred to the ER did not recur.
 My mom was sent home somewhat after midnight.
 She has specialist followups, probably next week.
 For now, she is fine.
-A— Donnie and Lisa are all Heroes of the Revolution for being there and keeping both tillyjane and me propped up and going.
+A— Donnie and Lisa are all Heroes of the Revolution for being there and keeping both

 As for me…

 Her symptoms are not mine to describe here, but suffice to say they were closely akin to what drove my original hospital admission and cancer diagnosis back in 2008.
 That possibility won’t be ruled out until after her specialist followups.
 I am very frightened for her, far, far beyond anything justified by the clinical evidence or current medical opinion.
 I know this is my emotional trauma over cancer shouting loudly in my ear.
 It’s not logical.
 But it is very real.